yepitsaname/PokeCard/README.md

       - - [ ] Has math to determine points on a graph for each stat
       - - [ ] Stroke a shape from the points
       - - [ ] Fill in the shape with a color

+## Identified Problems Not Previously Considered
+- [ ] A pokemon fetch does not pull the descriptions of abilities
+- [ ] A pokemon fetch does not pull the pokedex entry description

+## Other Things to Consider for User Experience
+- [ ] A default loading page
+   - [ ] Checks if pokemon is loaded in storage
+   - [ ] Performs pokemon fetch request
+   - [ ] Performs ability fetch requests
+   - [ ] Performs pokedex entry fetch request
+   - [ ] Saves data into memory
+   - [ ] Puts data on screen
+   - [ ] Hides loading elements

 ## Stretch Goals
 - [ ] Display the encounter route/routes